Woynert/aboutlife/IDEAS.md

 * Add "tomato break" option to tray icon, this option would end the session and enter a tomato break.
 * The ability to lock the sticky module in place.
 * After setting a task to take more than 30 minutes, the next immediate task must be less than 30 minutes.
 This would discourage chaining long lasting tasks together (very common when procrastinating), and encourage to pick better scoped tasks.
+* A "need youtube" setting.
+This would require integrating the "Youtube puzzle" web extension.
+* When the work session is about to end.
+Use visual cues in sticky, like Hyperfocus does.

 OVERLAY IDEAS

     * Alongside the "need internet" button, add a "shutdown on finish" button.
     * Put something visually attractive in the tomato break screen, so that you don't look away and ignore the action buttons.
+        * I was thinking about a picture a thinking roman statue.
     * Terminal on it's own tab, so that the user has a big area to work with.
 It's always and ideal scenario if the task can be done on the terminal.
+        * The user could continue their work session inside and outside aboutlife's overlay, using terminal multiplexer tools like tmux, screen, tywm.
+        * For users that prefer grafical tiling window managers instead of terminal multiplexers a special application/compatibility/translator/state tool could be developed for that use case.
     * A module to visualize your pomodoro sessions and breaks.
     * task manager: A section that shows a list of the opened apps with icons and thumbnails and a way to close them.
     * Alternatively from being able to specify a custom "task".
 Allow the creation of "goals", goals are displayed in a list, so, the user can choose to work on a specific goal.